 - Restart your modem and router – As any IT person will tell you, turning it off and turning it back on is a good first step.
 In fact, some internet service providers (ISPs) actually recommend rebooting your router every few months.

-- Download any software or firmware updates – If your modem or router haven’t been updated recently, it may be the case that your equipment needs the latest software to operate properly.
+- Download any software or firmware updates – If your modem or router hasn’t been updated recently, it may be the case that your equipment needs the latest software to operate properly.
 Refer to your user guide on how to check for updates.

 - Make sure there’s no clutter – If anything is blocking your router, it may not be able to transmit the signal as strong as it has in the past.
 Clear any clutter to ensure your router has open space around it.